NAL-i5K/genomics-workspace/sphinx_doc/dev_doc/webapollo_conf.rst

 | USER         | RWE permission   | in GROUP_()_USER with RWE permission       |
 +--------------+------------------+--------------------------------------------+

-.. note:: Mapping between full organism name and short organism name are stored in django-blast app.
-Full organism name is the real name in WebApollo and short name is a abbreviation used in django-blast app.
+.. note:: Mapping between full organism name and short organism name are stored in genomics-workspace app.
+Full organism name is the real name in WebApollo and short name is a abbreviation used in genomics-workspace app.

 Framework Overview
 ------------------